-Specific measurements are difficult to gather because of cloud coverage affecting satellite images and differences in how research groups define ecosystems.
-It is thought though that since the 1970s more than one-sixth of the Amazon rainforest has been lost.
-Since 1988 an average of 10,000 acres of the Amazon has been destroyed every day, equating to an area the size of California being lost.
-In 2021 alone around 4.8 million acres of rainforest were lost.
+Since 1988 an average of 10,000 acres of the Amazon has been destroyed every day, equal to an area the size of California.
+In 2021 alone around 4.8 million acres of rainforest were destroyed.

 When Will the Amazon Rainforest Be Gone?

-If deforestation continues at its current rate it’s thought that we could see the demise of the Amazon rainforest by 2064, particularly of southern and eastern areas.
-By this point periods of severe drought will be so close together that the rainforest will not be able to recover in between.
-The remaining dry and sparse areas of land will not be able to support the native wildlife, indigenous groups, and local communities relying on the water it supplies.
+If deforestation continues at its current rate, we could see the demise of the Amazon rainforest by 2064, particularly in the southern and eastern areas.
+By this point periods of severe drought will prevent recovery and destroy native wildlife.

 - Since the 1970s around 18 percent of the Amazon rainforest has been destroyed.